 ALSO READCoS wants Niti Aayog as nodal agency for promotion of e-vehicles: Govt Agriculture to land leasing: NITI Aayog's policy initiatives get PM nod India believes in globalisation not protectionism: NITI Aayog NITI Aayog lacks resources to handle technical matters: Panel NITI Aayog pitches for 24x7 power for all families, electric vehicles

+In particular, states should be able to grant exemptions in stage carriage and contract carriage permits for promoting public transport," it said.
 The Bill has been pending in Parliament, it said adding, "The passage of the Bill should be expedited to increase the capacity of public transport in the road segment."